 If something doesn't feel right, don't wait, report it

-You can also report to the police online.
 Only report your concerns when it is safe for you to do so, even if this is after the event that your concerns initially arose.
 Do not attempt to intervene yourself.

 To learn more about how we can work together to prevent child exploitation and abuse, get in touch.